Mike Kennedy remembers when the paper bearing the Associated Press bulletin came over the wire in the KMUW radio newsroom on that October day in 1970.

 Kaisha Batman and Maxwell Frish: History lesson

-Batman, a senior majoring in communication, started her work on the plane crash for an Elliott School of Communication class.
+Batman, a 2020 graduate who majored in communication, started her work on the plane crash for an Elliott School of Communication class.
 That research paper, including phone interviews with Plopa and Yeros, led to an interview with Stephens for WSU TV in 2018.

 “I was telling some of my friends about the projects I was doing, and they knew absolutely nothing about it,” Batman said.
 “It was such a monumental thing that happened in our history.
 It’s just kind of forgotten about.
 I do feel like it’s something that needs to be remembered in Wichita State’s history.
 It scares me that, one day, people won’t remember what happened.”